xavierpok/tp/docs/DeveloperGuide.md

    2. Test case: `schedule 1 i/2023-12-07-13-45 a/CS2103 Finals` <br>
       Expected: Contact at index 1 has a new scheduled meeting displayed on the person view panel, with the schedule name of `CS2103 Finals` and time at `7 Dec 2023, 13:45:00`
    3. Test case: `schedule 1 i/` <br>
-      Expected: No schedule is added due to missing index.
+      Expected: No schedule is added due to missing schedule time.
 Error message is displayed.
    4. Test case: `schedule 1 i/2023-13-01-13-45` <br>
       Expected: No schedule is added due to invalid datetime.
 Error message is displayed.

 ### Clearing a scheduled meeting
-1. Prerequisites: Contact to clear schedule must already have and existing schedule and be displayed on the list view.
+1. Prerequisites: Contact to clear scheduled meeting with must already have an existing schedule and be displayed on the list view.
 2. Clearing a schedule
    1. Test case: `clearschedule 1` <br>
       Expected: Contact at index 1 no longer has a schedule.
    2. Test case: `clearschedule 0` <br>
       Expected: No changes are made.
 Error message is displayed.
-   3. Other incorrect detail commands to try: `clearschedule`, `clearschedule x` (where x is larger than the list size)
+   3. Other incorrect detail commands to try: `clearschedule`, `clearschedule x` (where x is larger than the list size).

 ### Adding a note to a specific contact
-1. Prerequisites: Contact to add note to with must exist and be displayed on the list view.
+1. Prerequisites: Contact to add note to must exist and be displayed on the list view.
 2. Adding a note to a contact
    1. Test case: `note 1 o/This guy is really important!` <br>
       Expected: Contact at index 1 has the note _This guy is really important!_.
    2. Test case: `note 1` <br>
       Expected: No changes are made.
 Error message is displayed.
-   3. Other incorrect detail commands to try: `note`, `note x` (where x is smaller/larger than the list size)
+   3. Other incorrect detail commands to try: `note`, `note x` (where x is larger than the list size)

 ### Saving data
 <div markdown="span" class="alert alert-primary">:bulb: **Note about corrupted file:**
-If a JSON file is corrupted (see test case 2 and 3 below) upon launching Connexion, subsequent future commands (e.g. `add`) wipes out the corrupted JSON file and updates the file with new data from commands.
+If a JSON file is corrupted (see test case 2 and 3 below) upon launching Connexion, subsequent future commands (e.g. `add`) wipe out the corrupted JSON file and update the file with new data from commands.
 </div>

 1. Dealing with missing/corrupted data files
    1. Test case: Delete the file named `addressbook.json` in the data folder, relative to the path of the jar file.
 Launch the jar file. <br>
-      Expected: Shows the GUI with the default start page with a sample dataset.
+      Expected: Shows the GUI with the default start page with an example dataset.
    2. Test case: Edit the file named `addressbook.json` in the data folder, relative to the path of the jar file such that it does not have a valid JSON format.
 Launch the jar file. <br>
       Expected: Shows the GUI with the default start page.
 Contact list will be empty.
    3. Test case: Edit the file named `addressbook.json` in the data folder, relative to the path of the jar file such that a field does not have a valid input (e.g. name field has special characters).
 Launch the jar file. <br>